Frequently Asked Questions

 | Do you accept cash, personal checks, and credit cards?|

 We accept cash, personal checks, cashier checks and money orders.
 Third party checks are NOT acceptable.
 Currently, the only credit card accepted is the Novus Card (Discover) with a flat fee charged by the credit card company from $2.00 to $25.00 depending on the amount of the charge.
-Visa and Mastercard are currently not accepted, as they charge the merchant fee of approximately 2% to the property owner on the amount charged, which can be high on a tax bill.
+Visa and Mastercard are currently not accepted, as they charge the merchant fee of approximately 2 to 3% to the property owner on the amount charged, which can be high on a tax bill.

 | Do you accept partial payments?|